 17.6 S.7(1) of the Act states that ‘a casino is an arrangement whereby people are given an opportunity to participate in one or more casino games’.
 Casino games are defined by the Act to mean a game of chance which is not equal chance gaming.
 Equal chance gaming is gaming which does not involve playing or staking against a bank, and where the chances are equally favourable to all participants.
 The Act gives the Commission power through conditions attached to operating licences to restrict the types of casino games that may be made available.

-17.8 The Casino Games Review Group (CGRG), set up by the casino trade body, publishes a list of all the casino games on offer, which outlines the basic rules of the most popular casino games: roulette, blackjack, punto banco, three card poker and dice.
-Player information on the specific rules and odds applied to these and any other table games by individual operators are displayed in each casino, as required by Social responsibility code 4.2.1 of the Licence conditions and codes of practice (LCCP) which supplements the mandatory conditions attaching to all casino premises licences.
+17.8 Player information on the specific rules and odds applied to any games offered by individual operators must be displayed in each casino, as required by Social responsibility code 4.2.1 of the Licence conditions and codes of practice (LCCP) which supplements the mandatory conditions attaching to all casino premises licences.

-17.9 Operators who are interested in running a trial of a new game, side bet or variation should contact the industry-led CGRG which has been set up to co-ordinate and monitor new games and determine their suitability for the market place.
-They will ensure that core rules and information is added to a dedicated website (www.ukcasinotablegames.info) for the information of other operators, the public and regulators.
+17.9 Operators who are interested in running a trial of a new game, side bet or variation should contact the industry-led Betting and Gaming Council which has responsibility for the co-ordination and monitoring of new games and determine their suitability for the market place.

 17.10 No-one under the age of 18 is permitted to enter a casino and operators are required to display notices to this effect at all entrances to a casino.
 Social responsibility (SR) code 3.2.1(2) states that ‘licensees must ensure that their policies and procedures take account of the structure and layout of their gambling premises’ in order to prevent underage gambling.
 There must also be a door supervisor at every entrance to a casino to ensure that this restriction is enforced (SR 3.2.1(3)).
 Children and young persons are not allowed to be employed at premises with a casino premises licence.
 Licensing authorities are able to find information about the restrictions that apply in the LCCP.